duderstadt-lab/mars-docs/examples/static_fret.md

 #### <a name="design"></a> The FRET Sample Design and Mars Analysis Process

 **Sample Design**
 In the experiment as designed by Hellenkamp *et al.* <sup>[9](https://doi.org/10.1038/s41592-018-0085-0)</sup> the distance between two fluorophores (a donor and an acceptor) on a DNA molecule is probed.
 Two different samples (figure 1: 1-lo and 1-mid) are measured with a different interfluorophore distance as indicated in the figure.
 Since the FRET efficiency (E) is inversely correlated to the distance between the fluorophores, a different E value is to be expected for each molecule type.
 The fluorescence of both samples was measured using both TIRF and confocal single-molecule fluorescence set-ups after which the FRET parameters E and S were determined.
 In this example, the 1-lo dataset recorded on a TIRF microscope set-up will be analysed.
 The raw dataset can be downloaded [here](https://zenodo.org/record/1249497#.YMccli0RrGI).
-More information about data aquisition and sample specifics can be found in the publication by Hellenkamp *et al.*<sup>[9](https://doi.org/10.1038/s41592-018-0085-0)</sup>
+More information about data aquisition and sample specifics can be found in the [original publication](https://doi.org/10.1038/s41592-018-0085-0).

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/static/img14.png' width='450'></div>